 - In a mixing bowl sift the flour, baking powder, and salt together.
 Stir in the lavender and set aside.

-- In another mixing bowl, whisk together the yogurt/sour cream and sugar until smooth.
+- In another mixing bowl, whisk together the sour cream, and sugar, until smooth.
 Add eggs one at a time whisking in completely before adding the next.
-Add the lemon juice, zest, and vanilla and combine.

 - Add the dry ingredients to the wet ingredients in thirds, whisking lightly just until incorporated.
-Switch to a spatula and stir in the oil.
+Switch to a spatula and stir in the vegetable oil.

-- Pour the batter into your prepared pan and bake for 40 minutes for a regular-sized bread pan or 20 minutes for mini loaf pans.
+- Pour the batter into the prepared pan and bake for 40 minutes for a regular-sized bread pan or 20 minutes for mini loaf pans.
 Check with a toothpick, it's ready when the toothpick comes out clean.

 Lemon Lavender Sugar